FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise

-This case is employed to demonstrate the feasibility of the proposed FE-MCFormer method for fault diagnosis of large rotating machines with small dataset.
-Centrifugal compressors, as representative large-scale rotating machinery, pose great difficulties in fault signal acquisition, leading to insufficient samples for fault diagnosis.
-In this case, a dataset collected from a real world centrifugal compressor are utilized to verify the feasibility and applicability of the proposed method.
-The 7200 and 3300 eddy current probes are utilized to acquire the bearing displacement signals; the sampling frequency is set to 30000 Hz.
-In this study, the axial displacement data along the x-direction of the compressor bearing are collected under five operating conditions, including four fault states and one normal state, each having 240 samples, as summarized in Table \ref{table7}.
-Representative fault modes of the centrifugal compressor unit are illustrated in Fig. \ref{fig.dlut_rig}, such as bearing wear and blade rupture.
-192 samples from each state are randomly selected for model training, and the rest are used for model testing.
-All signals are normalized according to Eq. (\ref{eq-norm}).
+On the basis of fault diagnosis studies on small-scale rotating machinery, this work further extends the investigation to fault identification of large-scale turbomachinery.
+Large-scale compressors are critical turbomachines in the energy, petrochemical, metallurgical, and manufacturing industries, and their operating conditions are directly associated with production continuity, equipment safety, and energy utilization efficiency.
+Once faults occur, they may lead to increased vibration, degraded operating efficiency, and unexpected shutdowns, resulting in substantial economic losses and safety risks.
+Moreover, large-scale compressors usually operate in complex industrial environments, where the collected signals are easily affected by background noise, which poses a challenge to the robustness of diagnostic models.
+To evaluate the practical applicability of FE-MCFormer, a real-world centrifugal compressor dataset is employed.
+The 7200 and 3300 eddy current probes are utilized to acquire the bearing displacement signals; the sampling frequency is set to 1024 Hz.
+In this study, the shaft displacement signals in the x-direction of the compressor bearing are collected under five operating conditions, including four fault states and one normal state, with 1000 samples for each condition, as summarized in Table \ref{table7}.
+Representative fault modes of the centrifugal compressor unit are illustrated in Fig. \ref{fig.dlut_rig}, such as block friction and blade rupture.
+Meanwhile, similar to the experiment in the PU dataset, the first 80\% of samples are used for model training, and the remaining 20\% are used for testing.
+Each sample contains 2048 points.
+All samples are normalized according to Eq. (\ref{eq-norm}).